It had to happen.

 14. It’s a Bird It’s a Bird GN; Steven T. Seagle (writer), Teddy Kristiansen (artist)

 “It’s A Bird” is a wonderful one-shot graphic novel about a real comic book writer trying to wrap his head around Superman.
 Steven T. Seagle writes the book about his own experience of being contacted by DC and asked to write Superman, who by his own admission he has no connection to.
-As he struggles in the book to comprehend what makes the character so popular, he also reflects on simultaneous challenges in his own life, such as relationships with his family and dealing with the loss of his father at a young age.
+As he struggles in the book to comprehend what makes the character so popular, he also reflects on simultaneous challenges in his own life, such as relationships with his family and dealing with the loss of his grandmother from a terrible disease at a young age.

 Accompanied by the beautiful drawings of accomplished Danish artist Teddy Kristiansen, the book is a wonderful introspection and an examination of how the message of Superman can inspire us on a personal level.
 The book is a very personal statement by Seagle, who by its end appreciates and understands the character of the Man of Steel and what he means to the audience he writes for.